Kurt Zouma: West Ham defender misses Leicester clash after feeling unwell during warm-up

 Hammers manager David Moyes had declared the centre-back was available to play despite a disturbing video of him kicking his cat across his kitchen floor.

-The France international was initially selected in West Ham's starting line-up, but the club confirmed he was withdrawn after feeling unwell and was replaced by Issa Diop.
+The France international was initially selected in West Ham's starting line-up for the 2-2 draw with Leicester, but the club confirmed he was withdrawn after feeling unwell and was replaced by Issa Diop.

 Zouma's cats have been taken away by the RSPCA after a video emerged of him hitting, dropping, and kicking his pet across his kitchen floor on Monday.